 These are fabulous.
 I had so many compliments.
 People were surprised that I had made them, and that they tasted like a restraunts dumplings.
 I had a few as regular dumplings like the recipe calls for, but I premade these for later in the evening.
 After boiling them, I put them on a cookie sheet lined with reynolds non stick foil and popped them in the fridge.
 When we were about 15 minutes from dinner being served I put a tsp of sesame oil in a non stick frying pan and cooked them about a minute or so on each side.
 This warmed them up and voila instant potsticker.
 The other thing I did that made this so easy was to use a small bag of coleslaw mix instead of messing with so much grating.
 This also had the purple cabbage bits in it and made it very colorful.
 I did also add a bit more soy sauce and a little dribble of balsamic vinegar.
 Then just let it all steam until soggy.
 Beware this makes a ton.
 I used a package of wrappers that had 60 in it and still had a heaping cereal bowl of filling.
 People went nuts for them though and nothing was left after about an hour, as some came back for seconds and thirds.
 I will definately be making this again.

 These were awesome!!!
 One thing I noticed was, you should wait till the water is boiling to drop the dumplings in, so they take a solid shape and don't fall apart.
-The first half of my batch of dumplings broke apart because I put them in at them in before the water had boiled.
+The first half of my batch of dumplings broke apart because I put them in before the water had boiled.
 This dish was delish!!